zakk4223/SyphonInject/README.md

 Todo:

-1) Considering using Scripting Additions to inject the SyphonPayload.
-The advantages here are that it doesn't require root privileges and it means you can just start the Syphon server via an applescript command.
-Possibly you'll be able to stop it too, but I'm not sure.
-The downside is that not all apps support AppleScript/Scripting Additions, but I'm not sure how many do or don't.

-2) If not using scripting additions, figure out all the crazy SMJobBless stuff that is required to run things with elevated privs.
+1) If not using scripting additions, figure out all the crazy SMJobBless stuff that is required to run things with elevated privs.
 I think it requires an actual Apple Dev account, though.
 And appears to be a pain in the ass.

-3) Figure out if there's a way to get non-OpenGL applications into this.
+2) Figure out if there's a way to get non-OpenGL applications into this.
 I have some ideas...

-4) Limit it to specific windows if the application has multiple ones.
+3) Limit it to specific windows if the application has multiple ones.

-5) Ability Force a width/height if you know it gets it wrong all the time for a particular application.
+4) Ability Force a width/height if you know it gets it wrong all the time for a particular application.

-6) Framerate limiter/don't send if no clients are connected.
+5) Framerate limiter/don't send if no clients are connected.

-7) What secrets does WindowServer hold....?
+6) What secrets does WindowServer hold....?